Businesses are overwhelmed with data, which means it often goes ignored.

 Once you’ve trained your model using your business data and criteria, you can connect it to the tools you love through the MonkeyLearn API or integrations (like Excel, Google Sheets, and Zendesk), and start gaining value from data in real-time.

 Now for the fun part.
 Transform your data analysis into striking data visualizations using data visualization tools, which help summarize your data so you can easily spot trends, patterns, and relationships in your data.
 They’re also a great way to back up business decisions and present your findings to the rest of the team.

 Take a look at the dashboard, which shows sentiment around different topics.

 Once you’ve visualized your data, start making decisions that help you reach your business goals.

 Analyzing data allows companies to learn what’s working well for them and what to improve in order to grow.

-Businesses have been taking advantage of quantitative data for a long time now, but there are so many more insights they can gain from qualitative data.
+Businesses have been taking advantage of quantitative data for a long time now, but there are so many more insights you can gain from qualitative data.
 While you’ll need to spend more time preparing this type of data, the steps involved in analyzing qualitative data are the same.

-Also, the analysis itself is easier, faster, and more accurate, thanks to text analysis tools make it easy to gain true value from this raw data.
-By combining both quantitative and qualitative data analysis, businesses can spot trends and truly begin to understand their customers.
+Also, the analysis itself is easier, faster, and more accurate, thanks to text analysis tools.
+By combining both quantitative and qualitative data analysis, businesses can spot trends and truly begin to listen to the voice of their customers.